 Since its introduction in early 2015, most provinces and territories have streams that are aligned with the Federal Express Entry system.
-Through the Express Entry system these “enhanced” nominations award nominees with up to 600 additional Comprehensive Ranking System (CRS) points.
+Through the Express Entry system, these “enhanced” nominations award nominees with up to 600 additional Comprehensive Ranking System (CRS) points.

 It is important to understand that a provincial nomination is the single most important factor in the CRS.

-The CRS is a score out of a possible 1,200 that is assigned to an Express Entry candidate, which also in effect decides which candidates should get an ITA for permanent residency.
+The CRS gives applicants a score out of a possible 1,200 that is assigned to an Express Entry candidate, which also in effect decides which candidates should get an Invitation to Apply (ITA) for permanent residency.

 Most PNP streams have a lower CRS cut-off score than regular Express Entry draws.
 For example, Alberta's minimum CRS score is 300 which means that simply having a nomination would almost certainly guarantee that you will receive an (ITA) at the following pool draw.